RVshare.com

 • Mileage: It's 385 miles to drive this New Haven to Buffalo road trip.

-• Fun Fact: P.T.
+• Fun fact: P.T.
 Barnum wanted to turn Goat Island, inside Niagara Falls State Park, into a circus ground.

-Top RV Rentals in New Haven, Indiana
+Top RV Rentals Near New Haven, Indiana

-Nearby National Parks
+National Parks

 Indiana Sand Dunes National Park